libetl/soundtransform/README.md

 ```

-Add some new values in the loudest freqs array from the "start" index (add the values of subfreqs)
+Adds some new values in the loudest freqs array from the "start" index (add the values of subfreqs)

 Parameters:
 `subFreqs` - loudest freqs array to insert